 Gorgonzola or Blue Cheese – The strong flavors of Gorgonzola stand up well to salty, buttery prosciutto.
 Add a fresh fig for one incredible bite.

 Brie – Brie is creamy and rich, which pairs perfectly with the savory saltiness of prosciutto.
-Put some on a crispy crostini with a smear of raspberry jam.
+Put some on a crispy crostini with a smear of raspberry jam and a little homemade whipped brie!

 Prosciutto Wine Pairings

 The right prosciutto wine pairing can elevate your charcuterie board from good to incredible!
 You’ll notice a common theme among our choices below: wines with high acidity and high tannins make the best wine pairings for prosciutto.
-Sparkling wines like Prosecco are a wonderful beverage pairing, or you may opt for a dry white wine such as Pinot Grigio.
+Sparkling wines like Prosecco are also a great choice, or you may opt for a dry white wine such as Pinot Grigio.
 You’ll want to do a wine and charcuterie tasting often after this, especially if you have prosciutto di Parma or prosciutto di San Daniele on your board.

 Sangiovese – High in tannins with cherry fruit flavors and high acidity, Sangiovese is our top choice for red wines as it balances the fattiness of prosciutto perfectly.